 The Office of Student Financial Aid is committed to helping make higher education affordable to our students.
 This aid complements state and federal funds available to students.

 Athletic scholarships are extremely competitive and are provided for a variety of sports.
-Interested students should contact a coach or the Department of Athletics for additional information.
+Interested students should contact a coach or the Athletics Department for additional information.

 The Sullivan Writing Scholarship Program at Stetson University assists academically qualified students with strong writing skills to attend the university.
 Preference is given to English majors or English-Creative Writing minors with demonstrated strengths in creative writing.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15) or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

 The Lawson Scholarship at Stetson University assists academically qualified students.
 Preference is given to students in Philosophy or related majors with a demonstrated interest in community service and a commitment to principled citizenship.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15) or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

-The Values Scholarships are designed to enhance the way Stetson lives our values and to assist in recruiting and retaining the best-fit students for Stetson.
+The Values Fellowships are designed to enhance the way Stetson lives our values and to assist in recruiting and retaining the best-fit students for Stetson.
 To qualify, students must have a 3.5 GPA.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15) or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

 The Dr. Richard Libby Endowed Shooting Scholarship recognizes outstanding high school and college students who have demonstrated outstanding shooting performance.